Watching your child grow and master new skills is one of the best parts of being a parent.

 Pediatric Physical Therapy Milestones

-Here we’ll provide a guideline of pediatric physical therapy milestones so you can get an idea of how your child is doing.
+Here we’ll provide a guideline for pediatric physical therapy milestones so you can get an idea of how your child is developing.

-Remember that these milestones are meant as a guide and not a rulebook.
+Remember that these milestones are only a guide and not a rulebook.

 3 Months Old

-By 3 months old your baby should be able to lift their head, move their limbs, and wave their fingers.
+By 3 months old, most babies can lift their head, move their limbs, and wave their fingers.

 This could indicate poor muscle development which could affect their locomotion.

-It could also indicate they need torticollis physical therapy treatment.
+It could also indicate they would benefit from physical therapy to treat torticollis.

 By 4 Months

-Once your baby is able to roll from back to belly and belly to back again they will sleep better, so this milestone is especially vital.
+Once your baby can roll from back to belly and belly to back again, they will sleep better, so this milestone is especially vital.

 If they don’t meet these milestones, your baby may have trouble learning to play independently.